 Explain expectations early on.

 Make the effort to introduce your new grad to others in the company.
-Connect them with your contacts on site and in regional offices; this allows them to become familiar not only with your work style but with others as well.
-Opening doors for them to meet senior leaders, administrative assistants and associates from other departments gives them a better sense of how the business operates.
-It also offers them on site training without actually going through a “training program”.
-Introducing them to customers, suppliers and colleagues in professional organizations should be built into their on-boarding experience as a method involving them in day to day operations.
+Connect them with your contacts on-site and in regional offices; this allows them to become familiar not only with your work style but with others as well.
+Opening doors for them to meet senior leaders, administrative assistants and associates from other departments give them a better sense of how the business operates.
+It also offers them on-site training without actually going through a “training program”.
+Introducing them to customers, suppliers and colleagues in professional organizations should be built into their onboarding experience as a method involving them in day-to-day operations.
 Networks matter to new grads, so if you’re considering hiring a new grad then networks should matter to you!